Notion vs Google Keep (2026): Workspace OS or Sticky Notes?

 1. Pricing

-Google Keep.
-Free with any Google account.
-Storage shared with Google Drive (15GB free, $1.99/month for 100GB, $9.99/month for 2TB) per Google One pricing page (May 2026).
+Google Keep is free with any Google account.
+Storage is shared with Google Drive: 15GB free, $1.99/month for 100GB, and $9.99/month for 2TB per the Google One pricing page in May 2026.
 Keep has been free since launch in 2013.

 2. Capture Speed

-Notion.
-Mobile app loads in 3-5 seconds per user reports.
-New page requires picking a database; voice notes are not first-class.
+Notion's mobile app takes 3-5 seconds to load per user reports.
+A new page also requires picking a database, and voice notes are not first-class.
+Keep wins capture speed.
+For an Apple-native fast-capture comparison, see Notion vs Apple Notes.

 3. Structure and Organization